Course Objectives and Scope |

 There is no required textbook for this class.
 (Thank you, thank

 you).
-Instead, you will be required to complete reading assignments
+Instead, there will be reading assignments

 do this after class (typically at the end of the week),